an-rivas/an-rivas/README.md

 # Good day!
 My name is Angelica Rivas

-I'm a Jr Data analysis
+I'm a Jr Data analyst

 - 😄 Pronouns: She/Her
 - 🔭 I’m currently working on my thesis 'Obstetric violence in public health institutions in Mexico: a comparative analysis'.
 Proposed and implemented a survey analysis algorithm based on machine learning and networks.